5A Early Archery Bull Elk: Hunt Overview

 Like many Arizona elk units, 5A bulls are very responsive to calling.
 While calling in a higher-pressure unit like 5A it often requires a hunter to be very mobile.
 The nature of early archery hunts dictates that most successful hunters will need to be physically fit enough to hike 3-5 miles a day in terrain ranging from 4800-7800 feet in elevation.
 Additionally, the multitude of small ravines and gullies hide sheltered wallows that the bulls frequent during the mid day heat, making for perfect opportunities to sit and ambush.

 One major positive for unit 5A are the draw odds.
-For 2019 residents can guaranteed draw with 9 bonus points.
+For 2020 residents can guaranteed draw with 9 bonus points.
 Non-residents take ~11 bonus points to count on drawing a tag.
 However, since unit 5A is not considered a "trophy" unit, is low demand for high bonus point applicants, and has moderate tag numbers, any given year both residents and non-residents have a good chance to draw a tag.
-If you’re not holding out for an once-in-a-lifetime tag, why wait an additional 5-10 years to draw?
+If you’re not holding out for a once-in-a-lifetime tag, why wait an additional 5-10 years to draw?
 Come hunt legendary AZ bulls with a stick and string potentially multiple times, in an easier-to-draw unit, while others sit at home accruing decades of bonus points with no guarantees.

 Below are bulls taken by the CTK team from unit 5A with archery equipment.
 If you are interested in applying for early archery elk in unit 5A or have already drawn a tag and are looking to do a guided hunt contact Dillon Currie (623) 606-3364 or firstname.lastname@example.org for more information.